I Want To...

 Particularly if those foods are high in antioxidants.

 Choose at least three colorful fruits and at least four servings of colorful vegetables in your diet every day.
-The deeper, the darker in color, the better: dark, leafy greens and berries, broccoli and carrots, bright oranges, red peppers, kale.
+The deeper, the darker in color, the better: dark, leafy greens and berries, broccoli and carrots, bright oranges, red peppers and kale.

 In other words, although you may not achieve perfection, you'll feel better and you’ll look better, thanks to the power of healthy eating.